SAP/cloud-security-services-integration-library/java-security/Migration_SpringSecurityProjects.md

 with this open-source version.

+## Prerequisite
-**Please note, that this Migration Guide is NOT intended for applications that leverage token validation and authorization checks using SAP Java Buildpack.** This [documentation](https://github.com/SAP/cloud-security-xsuaa-integration#token-validation-for-java-web-applications-using-sap-java-buildpack) describes the setup when using SAP Java Buildpack.
+**Please note, that as of now, this Migration Guide is NOT intended for applications using SAP Java Buildpack.**
+You're using the SAP Java Buildpack, if you can find the `sap_java_buildpack` in the deployment descriptor of your application, e.g. in your `manifest.yml` file.

+This [documentation](Migration_SAPJavaBuildpackProjects.md) describes the setup when using SAP Java Buildpack.

 ## Deprecation Notice